craigmichaelmartin/pure-orm/README.md

 PureORM is the top layer for interfacing with your database.
 You bring your own database driver (eg [node-postgres](https://github.com/brianc/node-postgres)/[pg-promise](https://github.com/vitaly-t/pg-promise), [mysql](https://github.com/mysqljs/mysql), [node-sqlite3](https://github.com/mapbox/node-sqlite3), [node-mssql](https://github.com/tediousjs/node-mssql), [node-oracledb](https://github.com/oracle/node-oracledb), etc), and PureORM works on top of it to perform the Object-Relational Mapping (ORM).

+#### Contrasts with traditional ORMs

-PureORM contrasts with tradtional ORMs in two ways:
+PureORM contrasts with tradtional ORMs in two important ways:

 1. PureORM is purely the "orm" (object-relational mapping) - it has the small scope of "owning" the mapping of database driver relational result rows to properly structured business objects.
-This contrasts against "ORM"s as typically exist - where they have grown to intertwine a huge query builder API with the ORM layer, where mapped objects are database-connected and serve as the query builder.
+This contrasts against ORMs as typically exist - where they have swelled to intertwine a huge query builder API with the ORM layer, where mapped objects are database-connected and serve as the query builder.
-2. PureORM yields pure (not database-connected) business objects.
+2. PureORM yields pure (not database-connected) models.
 Queries are written in SQL (not niche library-specific ORM wrapper APIs), and the results are pure businesses objects.

-Thus PureORM contrasts against traditional ORMs which use query builders (rather than raw SQL) to return database-connected (rather than pure) objects.

-The name _**pure**ORM_ reflects both of these points - that it is _pure_ ORM (there is no query builder dimension) as well as the _purity_ of the mapped objects.
+PureORM thus contrasts against traditional ORMs which use query builders (rather than raw SQL) to return database-connected (rather than pure) objects.
+The name _**pure**ORM_ reflects both of these points - that it is _pure_ ORM (there is no query builder dimension) as well as the _purity_ of the mapped models.

 #### Philosophy

-- Write _native_, _unobstructed_ SQL in a "data access layer" which returns _pure_ "business objects" to be used in the app's business logic.
+Write _native_, _unobstructed_ SQL in a data access layer, yielding _pure_ and _properly structured/nested_ models to be used in the app's business logic.

 #### Concepts

-A **Model** is a pure javascript business object corresponding to a table.
+A **Model** is a pure business object corresponding to a table.

-- In PureORM these pure business objects are referred to as "models".
-- They represent a row of the table data, but as pure javascript objects.
 - They are not connected to the database.
 - They are the subject of the app's business logic.
 - They will be full of userland business logic methods.